-In its clearinghouse, CSD and TR activities, B3 allows fair and open access to its services based on riskrelated requirements.
+In its clearinghouse, CSD and financial assets and OTC derivatives TR activities, B3 allows fair and open access to its services based on risk-related requirements.

 Participants are subject to B3's definitions, rules, criteria, and requirements stipulated in its normative documents governing access, as listed in the table below.
 The set of requirements for participants' access to B3's environments, systems and markets encompass economic and financial characteristics, collateral posting, operations, functional aspects (including conduct), technical capabilities, and information security.